Barack is an expert pool chemistry guy and experienced online-based pool maintenance assistant via in-depth articles that top search results

-A solid woven type of winter pool cover is considered the best in terms of pool maintenance, since it doesn't encourage pool algae growth.
+A solid woven type of winter pool cover is considered the best in terms of pool maintenance since it doesn't encourage algae growth.
 This is because UV light that eats up free chlorine is not allowed into the pool, hence preserving chlorine and keeping algae away from your pool.

-Robelle Super Winter Pool Cover has always been my preferred winter cover due to the latest technologies and solid design, which prevents UV light from entering the pool.
+Robelle Rip-Shield Pro-Select Winter Pool Cover has always been my preferred winter cover due to the latest technologies and solid design, which prevents UV light from entering the pool.

 If you don't like water collecting on top of your winter pool cover, the best choice for you is a mesh pool cover type.
 The mesh pool covers allow water to pass through into the swimming pool but prevents debris from entering the pool.